2009 Milpirri - Jurntu

 We are responsible for keeping the identity of our country alive

 Youth Artefact Dance – Traditional male artefact - Kurrwa (stone axe).
 The kurrwa is the tool that is used to create all other tools as well as essential for survival on country.
 It requires significant knowledge and skill to make and is given ceremonially to signify that someone is ready to have the responsibility of using it wisely.
 Female traditional artefact - mardu (water carrier).
-The mardu holds life-giving water and symbolically holds those things that nurture the system of life in Warlpiri people and country.
+The mardu holds life-giving water and symbolically holds those things that nurture the system of life in the Warlpiri people and country.

 Traditional Male Dance supported by the women - Kurrawa (Stone Axe)